-When a restaurant (or truck) is best known for a single dish, and you only have enough room for that specialty, it’s impossible to say that the establishment is an overall success.
+When a restaurant (or truck) is best known for a single dish, and you only have enough room for that specialty, it’s impossible to claim that establishment is an overall success.
 However, in the case of Alebrije’s Grill, their taco acorazado was so good that it pretty much demanded a post.

 OC Weekly columnist Gustavo Arellano first mentioned the pink truck with “battleship tacos” at a Santa Ana book signing for Deep End Dining founder Eddie Lin.
 We soon set off for south Santa Ana to hit a Nayarit-style seafood truck.
 Unfortunately, we never found Alebrije’s Grill.
 We later learned that we fell a couple blocks short in our quest for the elusive pink truck, which at the time was beginning to look more like a white elephant.
 Over a month later, the United States Barista Championship brought me back within striking distance of Santa Ana, and this time, I would not be denied.